Sanglorian/orcus/Orcus Rulebook - current.md

 A saving throw – also called a save – represents an attempt to shake off an effect.
 You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm or trying to shake off a condition, persistent damage or other negative effect.

 To make a saving throw, roll a d20.
 If specified, add other bonuses.
 If the result is 10 or higher, the save succeeds.
 Typically, if the save is successful it means the effect ends.

+##### Special saving throw riders

+*Aftereffect:* An aftereffect takes place after the target succeeds on its saving throw against the initial effect.

+For example, “blinded (save ends); *Aftereffect:* dazed (save ends)" means the target is blinded until it succeeds on a saving throw.
+Then it is dazed until it succeeds on a saving throw.

+For another example, “The target is dazed until the end of your next turn; *Aftereffect:* The target takes damage equal to your Charisma modifier” means that the target is dazed until the end of your next turn, then they stop being dazed but they take damage.

+*First Failed Save:* This effect applies to the target the first time they fail a saving throw.

+For example, “rattled (save ends); *First Failed Save:* The target is instead blinded (save ends)” means the target is rattled until it succeeds on a saving throw.
+If it fails a saving throw, it becomes blinded instead of rattled.

+*Grappled (save ends):* Most grapples last until the target breaks the grapple or the grappler chooses to end the grapple.
+When a power says the target is “grappled (save ends)", as well as those methods to end the grapple the target also makes a saving throw each turn and breaks the grapple on a success.

 ## Outside of Your Turn